Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 - Data charting tools should be built in to the software/application, allowing you to easily create reports;

-- Provide best method of compliance, as software/apps are often built to be compliant; and
+- Provide best method of regulatory compliance, as software/apps are commonly built to be compliant with existing SMS regulations; and

 - They require the least amount of manual work.